 The Subdivision Control Ordinance and the Site Condominium Section of the Zoning Ordinance are additional tools that can implement the goals of the Master Plan.
-These items should be reviewed to determine their adequacy in controlling growth and should be developed or re-developed to incorporate modern design regulations regarding roads and utilities.
+Currently, there are no regulations of this kind in Lexington's ordinance.
+These items should be developed in a future zoning ordinance rewrite reviewed to determine their adequacy in controlling growth and should be developed or re-developed to incorporate modern design regulations regarding roads and utilities.